 - Specific technological platforms

-- Demonstration specimens (lightening impacts, vibration proof, reinforced welded panels)
+- Demonstration specimens (lightening impacts, damping structures, reinforced welded panels)

 - Know-how on ways of formulating materials and innovative elaboration